 e.
 Inadvertent Termination.
 Making sure that the S corporation consists only of eligible shareholders and that the other requirements are satisfied is vitally important because otherwise the S election is terminated.
 If S status is terminated, the company would file a short period return as an S corporation and a C corporation return from the termination through the end of the year, and the corporation would be subject to the double taxation of C corporations for that second period.
-Once the S election is terminated, the corporation is terminated, the corporation for 5 years.
+Once the S election is terminated, the corporation cannot make another S election for 5 years.